 Community Benefit Programs 2013

-Below are some of the community benefit practices that UC San Diego Health System provides.
+Below are some of the community benefit practices that UC San Diego Health provides.
 Health professions education encompasses teaching physicians, nurses and students, as well as scholarships and funding for education.
 Community health services include health education programs and clinical services within the community.
 Examples of subsidized health services are emergency and trauma services, hospital outpatient services, behavioral health services, and palliative care and hospice.
-Through financial and in-kind contributions, UC San Diego Health System offers financial and other support to community organizations to improve the health of the community.
+Through financial and in-kind contributions, UC San Diego Health offers financial and other support to community organizations to improve the health of the community.

 - Health Professions Education – $39,715,000